ducquando/learn-swift/README.md

 In the above example, the function `addNumbers()` takes two parameters: `a` and `b`.
 In the calling statement, `a: 2, b: 3` specifies that parameters `a` and `b` will get values 2 and 3 respectively.
 And those values (`2` and `3`) are called [*arguments*](#b-arguments).

 In some cases, a function can have default parameter values to omit that parameter when calling the function.
-Default parameter value is defined by assigning a value to the parameter after that parameter’s type.
+The default parameter value is defined by assigning a value to the parameter after that parameter's type.
 For example:

 ```swift
 // Example of a function that takes in two parameters and sums them up